Create a data quality monitor

-Follow these steps to continuously monitor the data quality of time series:
+Follow the steps below for continuously monitoring the data quality of time series.

 Select + Create.

-Enter a name for your monitor and a description to indicate what the monitor will be used for, or what kind of data the monitor includes.
+Enter a name and a description to indicate what the monitor will be used for or the data the monitor includes.

 Select Create to create the monitor.